nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_of_medicinal_products.md

 * If the status of a batch must temporarily change post release the communication of this must be made to the pre—wholesaler in target market.

 ### Release in D365 of Batch ln-Market Released by Pre-Wholesaler
-* Where previously agreed, and in line with the QTA, a pre—wholesaler may perform the In-Market release for a specific market.
-Quality will release the batch in D365 upon communication from the pre—wholesaler.
+* Where previously agreed, and in line with the QTA, a pre-wholesaler may perform the In-Market release for a specific market.
+Quality will release the batch in D365 upon communication from the pre-wholesaler.
 * A copy of the CoA, CoC and release communication is retained.

 ## TRAINJNG